bd-j/forcepho/docs/configuration.rst

 descriptions of each parameter.

 Note that any parameter can generally be overridden at run time with a command line argument.
-Forcepho will try to automatially expand shell variables.
+Also, forcepho will try to automatially expand shell variables.
 See :py:meth:`forcepho.utils.read_config` for details.

 Switches are generally represented with 0 (False, off) and 1 (True, on)